azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

-- Understands their team's domain and can gather sufficient context to work productively within it.
+- Understands their team's area of responsibility and can gather sufficient context to work productively within it.

 ##### Examples